 Physical symptoms include experiencing excessive fatigue, chronic soreness, more frequent injuries, and even illness.
 Mental symptoms include reduced motivation, irritability, and depression.

 Again, this is where tracking your workouts comes in handy.
-If you lift significantly less weight for two weeks in a row, then you might be pushing too hard and not building muscle properly.
+If you lift significantly less weight for 2 weeks in a row, then you might be pushing too hard and not building muscle properly.

 Remember, every person is different.
 When you’re starting a new weight-training regimen, it will take some time to understand the cues your body is telling you.